v17GitHub/ModuleMapper/README.md

 (Q) Why is the program window title and program name changed into scrambled characters?

-(A) This occurs purposely and is not to make the program look weird or funny.
-This is done to take another simple step into making builds more secure and unique to make each individual person have as non-identical executable.
+(A) This occurs purposely and is not to make the program look weird nor funny.
+This is done to take another simple step into making builds more secure and unique to ensure each individual person have as much of a non-identical executable as possible.

 # How To Use